Consideration of Bill, not amended in the Public Bill Committee.

 First, I welcome the Minister’s comments and the Bill itself.
 It is a good and necessary Bill, and some of the questions that we asked in Committee have been answered, for the most part.

-Now, I want to let me shed a bit of light on the reality of what actually happens to a domestic violence victim when they walk into a housing office, and on the very idea that we could not be doing as much as we possibly could with every single fibre of our beings to try to better serve victims of domestic abuse.
+Now, let me shed a bit of light on the reality of what actually happens to a domestic violence victim when they walk into a housing office, and on the very idea that we could not be doing as much as we possibly could with every single fibre of our beings to try to better serve victims of domestic abuse.
 Mostly, a woman will get up and walk into her local neighbourhood office.
 I say “walk”, but where I live she has to get four buses because her local neighbourhood office is now shut, so she has gone into the centre of town, in the second-biggest city in the country.
 Even just five years ago, she would have found something different.
 In all the local neighbourhood centres in Birmingham—there used to be eight, then there were four in the Quadrants—there would have been a Women’s Aid worker.
 This was a specialist adviser in a private room where that woman could have gone to speak about her issues and would have been found the most appropriate housing.
 That scheme won national awards and reduced homelessness in Birmingham by 50%.
 The biggest reason for homelessness in most cities will be domestic abuse.
 That scheme massively reduced it, but it is gone now.
-There is no local authority funding for the Women’s Aid workers in those centres, and there is only one centre where a women can go.
+There is no local authority funding for the Women’s Aid workers in those centres, and there is only one centre where women can go.

 The woman will walk into a busy centre where there will be absolutely loads going on.
 There will be people with their children and people who are homeless— 86 people are declared homeless every single day in the city where I live—and she will wait.
 She will then go to a small cubicle, with sides at shoulder height.
 The people next to her will be able to hear every single word that she says.